Skip to main content

 How far back you can backdate a Marriage Allowance claim

-So instead of 1257L, an N code holder would typically see 1383N, reflecting the additional £1,260 of allowance (12,570 + 1,260 = 13,830, divided by ten = 1383).
-The letter N at the end is what flags to your employer that this is a Marriage Allowance transfer, as opposed to some other reason your allowance has increased.
+So instead of 1257L, an N code holder would typically see 1131N, reflecting the £1,260 of allowance handed over (12,570 - 1,260 = 11,310, divided by ten = 1131).
+The letter N at the end is what flags to your employer that this is a Marriage Allowance transfer, as opposed to some other reason your allowance has been reduced.

-The practical effect: if you are a basic-rate taxpayer, that extra £1,260 is taxed at 0% rather than 20%, saving you £252 over the year.
-Spread across twelve monthly payslips, that is an extra £21 per month.
+The practical effect shows up on the other payslip.
+Your partner's extra £1,260 is taxed at 0% rather than 20%, saving the household £252 over the year.
+Spread across twelve monthly payslips, that is an extra £21 a month landing in their pay packet rather than yours.
 Modest, perhaps, but entirely free money if you are eligible and have not claimed it.

 This is the part of Marriage Allowance that confuses people.
-The partner who transfers receives the M tax code.
-Their personal allowance is reduced by £1,260, from £12,570 to £11,310.
-This only makes sense as a household strategy if the transferring partner earns below the personal allowance anyway.
-If they earn £9,000 a year, for instance, they were never going to use that top £1,260 of allowance regardless.
-Giving it to their higher-earning partner costs them nothing in practice.
+The partner who transfers receives the N tax code.
+Your personal allowance is reduced by £1,260, from £12,570 to £11,310.
+This only makes sense as a household strategy if you earn below the personal allowance anyway.
+If you earn £9,000 a year, for instance, you were never going to use that top £1,260 of allowance regardless.
+Giving it to your higher-earning partner costs you nothing in practice.

 For a related breakdown of how personal allowance affects your tax code more broadly, see our post on Tax Code 1257L in 2025-26: What Your Payslip Isn't Saying.